1. Beginner guide

 Attention

 MobaXterm users DO NOT enable Remote monitoring!
-See MobaXterm monitoring for more info.
+See MobaXterm for more info.

 HPC3 is a shared facility.
 Please read Acceptable use guide.

-The full name of the HPC3 cluster is hpc3.rcic.uci.edu and this is the name that should be used in all connections.
+The HPC3 cluster name is hpc3.rcic.uci.edu and it should be used in all connections.

 We require multi-factor authentication for all password-based logins.
 Please make sure you have enabled your DUO device using UCI’s Duo infrastructure.